mcwang-neu/BIC-LP/README.md

 Experimental results on both synthetic and real-world datasets show that BIC-LP can reasonably eliminate some false positive edges while retaining most true positive edges, so as to achieve better GRN reconstruction performance.

 ## Contact
-To some special issues, The codes updated would be checked and updated again after our paper is accepted.
 If you have any question, don't hesitate to contact us:

 *Prof.* Wang. wangzq@bmie.neu.edu.cn\
 *Prof.* Xin. xinjunchang@mail.neu.edu.cn\